 Valentine's Day: A Pagan Festival

 To commemorate the birth anniversary of Saint Valentine's death around 270 A.D.
 Christian church may have decided to celebrate Valentine's feast day in the middle of February with an effort to "Christianise" the pagan celebration of Lupercalia.
-It was a fertility festival dedicated to Faunus, the Roman god of agriculture and also to the Roman founders Romulus and Remus.
+It was a fertility festival dedicated to Faunus, the Roman god of agriculture, and also to the Roman founders Romulus and Remus.

 In Great Britain around the 17th century, Valentine's Day became popular and celebrated.
 By the middle of the eighteenth century, hand-written letters were common among friends and lovers.
 By the end of the century, printed cards were being replaced in lieu of letters.
 Ready-made cards were an easy way for people to express their feelings.
-In mid-1800, first commercial valentine cards were printed in the United States.
+In the mid-1800, the first commercial valentine cards were printed in the United States.

-Valentine's Day is celebrated across the globe and is popular in the United States, Britain, Canada, Australia, Argentina, France, Mexico, and South Korea, etc.
+Valentine's Day is celebrated across the globe and is popular in the United States, Britain, Canada, Australia, Argentina, France, Mexico, South Korea, etc.